xyflow/xyflow/.changeset/eight-rice-laugh.md

 '@xyflow/svelte': patch
 ---

-Fix showin selection box when no nodes are selected
+Fix showing selection box when no nodes are selected